Virtual environment configuration requirements

 -

 If an empty string is output, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 Guides and solutions to use: